tuhanglsWorld/MGCFDN/README.md

 python test.py
 `

-Please observe the license agreement for our code [license](LICENSE) About to be open-sourced.
+Please observe the license agreement for our code [license](LICENSE).

+About to be open-sourced.

 When the paper is published, we will open source our all code.

 ## Citation